-From the top menu, select Scene > Element Manager.
+• From the top menu, select Scene > Element Manager.

-Interface Element Action Elements Displays a list of the elements contained in your scene.
+Interface Element Action Elements Displays a list of the elements in the scene.
 Delete Elements Deletes the selected elements.
-Delete Elements and Directories Deletes the selected layer, as well as its directories (drawing folder).
+Delete Elements and Directories Deletes the selected layer and its directories (drawing folder).
 Add/Modify Element Use this area to add or modify an element.
-Name Type a new name in this field to create an element or to rename the selected element.
-Vector Check this box if the new element is a vector drawing or if you want to enable the parameters on the selected element in the Elements list.
+Name Type in a new name in this field to create an

-Interface Element Action Bitmap Format Select the file format of the bitmap layer from the drop-down list Scan Type If you are planning to scan elements with the Toon Boom Harmony Scan module, select the scan type from the drop-down list.
-Field Chart If you are importing traditional animation, select the size of the paper on which the animation was drawn.
-Add Creates a new element with the current parameters entered in the Add/Modify Element section.
-Modify Applies the parameter changes made to the selected element.
+Interface Element Action element or to rename the selected element.
+Vector Select this option if the new element is a vector drawing or if you want to enable the parameters on the selected element in the Elements list.
+Bitmap Format Lets you select the file format of the bitmap layer.
+Scan Type If you're planning to scan elements with the Toon Boom Harmony Scan module, select the scan type from the list.
+Field Chart If you're importing traditional animation, select the size of the paper on which the animation was drawn.
+Add Creates a new element with the current para- meters entered in the Add/Modify Element sec- tion.
+Modify Applies the parameter changes made to the selec- ted element.